stephengold/Minie/README.md

 It contains 4 sub-projects:

- 1. MinieLibrary: the Minie runtime library (in Java)
+ 1. MinieLibrary: the Minie runtime library and its automated tests (in Java)
- 2. MinieExamples: demos, examples, and test software (in Java)
+ 2. MinieExamples: demos, examples, tutorials, and non-automated test software (in Java)
  3. [DacWizard][]: a GUI application to configure a ragdoll (in Java)
  4. MinieAssets: generate assets used in MinieExamples (in Java)